joergen7/cre/README.md

 ### Scheduling

-Scheduling is performed by associating a task appearing on `Allowed` with a given compute resource appearing on `WorkerPool`.
-Once the match has been made, the task is sent to the associated compute resource and the task-resource pair is ear-marked as busy.
-The implementation allows any task to be matched with any resource, effectively implementing a random scheduling algorithm.
+Scheduling is performed by associating a task with a given worker.
+Once the match has been made, the task is sent to the associated worker and the task-worker pair is ear-marked as busy.
+Since any task is allowed to be matched with any worker, the net structure effectively implements a random scheduler.

+### Back-Pressure

+Large workloads consisting of 1M tasks or more as well as a large number of clients can spam the master process to a degree where it stops working.
+The CRE protects itself from being overwhelmed by its clients by applying back-pressure to eager clients.

 ### Fault Tolerance

-TODO

-### Back-Pressure

-TODO
+The CRE can serve an arbitrary number of clients and can feed an arbitrary number of workers.
+In large compute clusters this means that there is a realistic chance for one or more connected processes to fail.
+The CRE creates a link to each client and each worker and appropriately reacts to exit messages which are generated whenever a process stops running.
+I.e., demand sent to non-existing clients is recollected and tasks sent to non-existing workers are rescheduled.
+Also, the total amount of demand tokens in the net is kept proportional to the number of live workers.

 ### Caching

-TODO
+Often in large-scale data analysis applications, the storage needed to keep intermediate results is much cheaper than the compute resources needed to derive these intermediate results.
+Accordingly, the CRE memoizes all task-result combinations over the duration of the CRE master's run.

 ## Usage